isamu-takagi/autoware.universe/system/diagnostic_graph_aggregator/doc/format/unit/or.md

 # Or

-The `or` object is a node that is evaluated as the minimum error level of the input nodes.
+The `or` object is a unit that is evaluated as the minimum error level of the input units.
 Note that error level `stale` is treated as `error`.

 ## Format